RP

 Match package size to the recipe

-Cooked sushi rice and shelled edamame may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Cooked sushi rice and shelled edamame may come in larger containers than needed; confirm amounts before buying backups.

 Cost control